Skip to content

 FieldRequiredTypeDescriptionExample

-merge_modeTrue["shallow", "deep"]Select the merge strategy. 'shallow' overwrites top-level keys with json2. 'deep' recursively merges nested dictionaries; non-dict values are overwritten by json2.deep
+merge_modeTrueCHOICEHow to merge the two objects. 'shallow' overwrites top-level keys from json2. 'deep' recursively merges nested objects while overwriting non-object values with json2.deep

 Outputs